edterbak/NodeRed_Heishamon_control/README.md

 [2022-11-12] (v21.00 - Stable) Things done are:
-Changelog compared to v18 is:...
+Changelog compared to v18 is:... <br/>
 I would like to give a big thank Aikon for his input on the grammar corrections.
 Still some bits to improve, but its getting a lot better.
-Thanks to Aikon!!
+Thanks to Aikon!!<br/>
 Also a huge thank you to Maarten69 and MikeyMan.
 Their help with testing, their improvments and suggestions are golden.
 There will be more things to come from them after this stable release.
-So keep hold on tight...
+So keep hold on tight...<br/>
 - Enhancement: Clean install / first boot optimizations.
 - Enhancement: Softstart function rewritten.
 Logic is now more stable, but still not 100% flawless.
 This is still work in progress.
 - Enhancement: Experimental - this version allows "Compensation curve" mode as well as Direct mode.